Distance:1.3 Miles Oneway

 About halfway up the mountain is an outlook looking towards Temple Mountain.

-We saw people snowshoeing, cross country skiing and hiking the auto road.
-This is a popular spot to hike to watch the sunrise.
+In the winter months we have seen people snowshoeing, cross country skiing and hiking the auto road.
 If you are hiking it in the winter make sure you wear appropriate footwear either snowshoes or microspikes depending on the trail condition.
 With the steady incline of the road I would say this is a moderate hike.

 This page contains affiliate links for which I may receive a small amount of compensation at no cost to you.